Seven tips for grooming your dog at home

 Keep your dog looking great and feeling healthy with our grooming and bathing tips.

-Regular grooming is important for dogs of all breeds – it helps them maintain a shiny, tangle-free coat and gives you the chance to check for parasite infestations and skin issues, improving their overall hygiene.
+Regular grooming is important for dogs of all breeds – it helps them maintain a shiny, tangle-free coat, gives you the chance to check for parasite infestations and skin issues and improves their overall hygiene.
 Plus, grooming can be a one-on-one bonding experience for you and your pet.

-Even dogs with short, low-maintenance coats need regular brushing, bathing and nail trimming.
+Even dogs with short, low-maintenance coats need bathing and nail trimming, and can benefit from regular brushing.
 Dogs with longer coats may also need clipping and hair trimming.
 While you may wish to schedule regular appointments with a professional groomer – especially when it comes to clipping and trimming your dog’s hair – these seven tips will help you establish an at-home grooming routine with your dog.

 1. Regularly brush your dog’s coat to prevent matting

-Regardless of breed, your dog will need regular brushing to keep its coat shiny and glossy.
+Regardless of breed, regular brushing will help keep your dog’s coat shiny and glossy.
 The amount of brushing per week depends on your dog’s coat length and texture.
 Longhaired breeds like golden retrievers and collies will need more frequent brushing (at least once a week, if not every other day), while shorthaired breeds like greyhounds or labradors may need a good brushing only every other week.

 For longhaired dogs, badly matted hair can cause pain.
 Dogs will lick or bite themselves at the source of irritation, which may result in skin infections.
-Foreign bodies like grass seeds can hide inside a matted coat, and can even burrow into the skin to cause an abscess.
+Foreign bodies like grass seeds can hide inside a matted coat and can even burrow into the skin to cause an abscess.
+Matted hair may also make it harder to locate deadly paralysis ticks.
 Regularly brushing your longhaired dog prevents matting from becoming a problem.

 Shorthaired dogs benefit from brushing, too.
 Brushing removes loose hair, dirt and dander from your dog’s coat, extending the time between baths.